cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 ```

 Now, running the migrations will create the tables for the `ImportDocument`
-model and the tables needed for Action Mailbox, which includes Active Storage
+model and the tables needed for Action Mailbox, which includes Active Storage.

 ```sh
 $ bin/rails db:migrate
 ```

-This is all the setup we need to do to get started with Action Mailbox.
-Now,
+This is all the setup we need to do to get started with the Action Mailbox side of things.
-we can create a new Mailbox to handle the inbound emails and save the PDF.

-I've found that keeping your mailboxes small and focused on a single task helps
+Sidenote: I've found that keeping your mailboxes small and focused on a single task helps
 keep things organized.
 This mailbox will be responsible for saving the PDF
 attachment from the email.
 If you decide to add different attachment types to
 the `ImportDocument` model, you could create a new mailbox for each type.

+To get started, we can create a new Mailbox to handle the inbound emails and save the PDF.

 ```sh
 $ bin/rails generate mailbox Pdf
 ```

+### Routing the email

 Before processing the inbound email, we first need to route the email to the correct
 mailbox.